evert/evert.github.com/_posts/2014/2014-05-22-sabredav-2-released.md

     - release
 ---

-It's been 18 months since 1.8, and almost 5 years since the 1.0 release.
+I just released sabre/dav 2.0.
+It's been 18 months since 1.8, and almost 5
+years since the 1.0 release, so it's been a long time coming.

-But we've finally managed to wrap up the 2.0 release for sabre/dav.
-PHP 5.3 support is now dropped, and it spawned two new php packages: [sabre/event][1] and [sabre/http][2].
+PHP 5.3 support is now dropped, and it spawned two new php packages:
+[sabre/event][1] and [sabre/http][2].
+Hopefully they are useful beyond the realm of sabre/dav.

 We've made lots of performance jumps, did a ton of refactoring and added a bunch of new features.